123Beth123/CreativeProject/README.md

-# 动态蒙德里安艺术动画项目
+# Dynamic Mondrian Art Animation Project

 ## Overview

 This project is an interactive digital artwork inspired by the style of Piet Mondrian, featuring dynamic shapes that move and animate over time.
-The artwork is created using the p5.js library, which provides a JavaScript environment for visual arts.
+The artwork is created using the p5.js library.

 ## **Interactive Instructions**